 The Palisades Area (southern end of Balboa Park)

 The Palisades building (today housing the Marie Hitchcock Puppet Theater, a Recital hall and some offices), the Municipal Gymnasium and the House of Pacific Relations delightful cottages are some of the buildings from 1935.
-Also, the California State Building (now housing the San Diego Automotive Museum), the Ford Building (San Diego Aerospace Museum) and the Federal Building (San Diego Hall of Champions Sports Museum) were added at this time.
-The Starlight Bowl, also constructed for the second exposition, is the home of the Starlight Theatre (San Diego Civic Light Opera Association).
+Also, the California State Building (now housing the San Diego Automotive Museum), the Ford Building (San Diego Aerospace Museum) and the Federal Building were added at this time.
+The Starlight Bowl was also constructed for the second exposition.

 The renowned Old Globe

 The internationally acclaimed, Tony Award-winning Old Globe, one of the most esteemed regional theaters in the country, was founded in 1935.
-Today The Old Globe boasts three unique venues: the historic Old Globe Theatre (originally built for the 1935 exposition); the intimate Cassius Carter Centre Stage; and the outdoor Lowell Davies Festival Theatre.
+Today The Old Globe boasts three unique venues: the historic Old Globe Theatre (originally built for the 1935 exposition); the intimate Sheryl and Harvey White Theatre (formerly the Cassius Carter Centre Stage); and the outdoor Lowell Davies Festival Theatre.

 The House of Hospitality Building